jonathan-potter/step-by-step-esnext-asteroids/README.md

 #### finish up
 - refresh your browser
 - you should see the asteroids entering from the edge of the stage
+- you should not see any pop into existence in the middle of the stage
 - commit your work

 ## Add a ship!!!